sinaatalay/rendercv/docs/user_guide/structure_of_the_yaml_input_file.md

     ...
 ```

+### "`cv.sections`" field

-The `sections` field is a dictionary where the keys are the section titles, and the values are lists.
+The `cv.sections` field is a dictionary where the keys are the section titles, and the values are lists.
 Each item of the list is an entry for that section.

 Here is an example: